 Allow customers to change email preferences, schedule their own recurring orders, choose their own shipping options, reduce service without cancelling, and otherwise empower them to access the products or services specific to their own needs.

-Some tasks are best handled by live agents, whereas others can be delegated to chatbots.
-You can create more time for agent-customer interaction by using chatbots to respond to simple queries.
+Some tasks are best handled by live agents, whereas others can be delegated to AI chatbots.
+You can create more time for agent-customer interaction by using chatbots or AI agents to respond to simple queries.

 You’ll likely find that automating simple customer service functions frees up your staff to focus on what matters.
-Give them time for conversations — to truly connect with customers — and then watch conversions increase.
+Give your customers time for conversations — to truly connect with customers — and then watch conversions increase.

 Numbers usually tell a story.
 Analyze data to determine where you are losing customers, and you’ll likely find places where you can improve customer relations.
 You might see trends: abandoned shopping carts, poorly performing product pages, blog posts without transaction keywords, and other shortfalls you can correct.